If you send me documents or tips, and prefer to do so anonymously, you can suggest the names of the people I can contact to verify the information.

 1 Friday Street

 Don't write your name or address on the outside of the envelope, and don't use mail boxes near your office, home, or places you usually go to.
-It's a good idea to give me a heads-up through one of the contact methods listed here so I can know I should expect something.
+It's a good idea to give me a heads-up through one of the contact methods listed here.
+FT journalists are largely working from home during the pandemic, so get in touch before sending any documents.

 Other ways to contact me or other Financial Times journalists securely can be found here.